SumoLogic/sumologic-documentation/docs/get-started/training-certification.md

 No, but we highly recommend passing the Fundamentals exam before continuing onto any other certifications.

-### What can I do to prepare for the exams?
+### How do I prepare for the exams?

-It depends on how you like to learn.
-We have:
+Your preparation strategy depends on your preferred learning style.
+We offer both instructor-led and self-paced options to accommodate your needs:

-Instructor-led options:
+#### Instructor-led options

-* Attend one of the free certification sessions (Cert Jams) we host year-round globally, either online or in-person
+* **Certification sessions (Cert Jams)**.
+Attend one of the free certification sessions we host year-round globally, either online or in-person.
-* Invite us to come to your location for a private customized session for your team.
+* **Private customized sessions**.
+Invite us to your location for a private session tailored for your team.

 <!--
 * Free scheduled virtual-led sessions.
 Registration found under "Live, Instructor-Led Courses" on [this page](https://www.sumologic.com/learn/training).